erinerinchan/Project-1-Jeopardy/README.md

-# Jeopardy!
+# _Jeopardy!_

 ## Description

 _Jeopardy!_ is a front-end game inspired by the homonymous American quiz game show, which features 30 clues of 6 categories for contestants to respond in the form of a question.

-But the project, despite working similarly to the show, offers users questions to answer instead.
+But the game, despite working similarly to the show, offers users questions to answer instead.

 ### Resources for creating the game

 - HTML
 - CSS
 - VanillaJS
-- [Open Trivia Database] (https://opentdb.com/) (where the game’s questions are fetched from)
+- [Open Trivia Database](https://opentdb.com/) (where the game’s questions are fetched from)

 ## Link to the game